rpgarner/Trivia-game-/README.md

 #### More categories!

 - we are currently working on filling in the questions for three categories (history, music, and movies!)

+#### Make you own contributions
+  - Fork and Clone this repo
+  - Open the repo in VS Code with `code .`
+  - test out your changes `open index.html`
+  - save by `git add .`, `git commit -m ''`, and push to your fork `git push origin main`
+  - make a pull request and share your additions